-We all dream of that perfect holiday scene.
-The kids are playing with their new toys.
-You and your spouse are snuggling on the couch.
-And what’s that in the background?
+We all dream of the perfect holiday scene: The kids are playing with their new toys, and you and your spouse are snuggling on the couch.
+What’s that in the background?
 The warm glow of a crackling fire.
 It ties the whole picture together, doesn’t it?

 But that perfect fire in your fireplace doesn’t just happen.
 It requires intentional preparation to achieve cozy winter bliss.